BLITZKRIEGER

 (Rom#65, 66 - BTS) - Blitzkrieg joined with other heroes of Earth, especially those from outside America, in battling the Dire Wraiths as they launched a full-out assault on Earth and Rom.
 The Wraiths were ultimately all exiled into Limbo by Rom, with the aid of Forge.

-(Captain America I#389/2) - While Hauptmann Deutschland guarded the Red Skull, Blitzkrieger piloted their ship to Berlin.
+(Captain America I#389/2) - While Hauptmann Deutschland guarded the Red Skull, Blitzkrieger piloted their aircraft to Berlin.
 Blitzkrieger sensed that the Red Skull had a homing device which would lead his Skeleton Crew to him, but Hauptmann Deutschland intended to capture them as well.

-(Captain America I#390/2) - Blitzkrieger joined the Schutz Heiligruppe in battling the Skeleton Crew at an airfield in Berlin, and defended himself against the 4th Sleeper with his electrical fields, then overloaded its electrical systems to make it seize up.
+(Captain America I#390/2) - Blitzkrieger joined the Schutz Heiliggruppe in battling the Skeleton Crew at an airfield in Berlin, and defended himself against the Fourth Sleeper with his electrical fields, then overloaded its electrical systems to make it seize up.
 Mother Night attempted to defeat him by casting darkness about him, but she was tripped by Zeitgeist.
 Finally, Blitzkrieger closed Crossbones inside of an electrical cage, and Crossbones was shocked unconscious trying to break out.
 The three heroes then gathered up the Skeleton Crew to have them tried alongside the Red Skull.

-(Captain America I#393) - When the Skeleton Crew broke lose, Blitzkrieger and the others prepared to recapture them, but were tricked into letting them go by bioplastoids of Iron Man, Thor and Captain America.
+(Captain America I#393) - When the Skeleton Crew broke lose, Blitzkrieger and the others prepared to recapture them, but were tricked into letting them go by Zola's bioplastoids of Iron Man, Thor and Captain America.

 Comments: Created by Mark Gruenwald, Bill Mantlo, Steven Grant, John Romita Jr. and Pablo Marcos.